Lievven/Snappy-Mod/README.md

 4. Use the mods tab to select the mod and simply open your map.

 If you have a previous version installed, simply delete or replace the old mod files.
+On the current beta version of Dungeondraft, you have to head over to your Dungeondraft installation location and delete the duplicate mod files in there to use this mod.

 ### How to use.